caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

   *str*

-  Label of measurement set to work on.
+  Label of the .MS file(s) to work on.